kexiZeroing/kexiZeroing.github.io/src/blog/screen-webcam-recording.md

 Modern browsers have some support for the `MediaRecorder` API which is an interface for recording media.
 The `MediaRecorder` API works by consuming a single `MediaStream` and outputting `Blob` chunks over time.
 We can then use those `Blob` chunks to create a video output.

-We need to generate a `MediaStream` from our canvas element, which we can do via the `canvas.captureStream` method – and then combine that with our mic `MediaStream` to create a single combined media stream.
+First we need to generate a `MediaStream` from our canvas element, which we can do via the `canvas.captureStream` method, and then combine that with our mic `MediaStream` to create a single combined media stream.
 To combine `MediaStream` instances, we extract out the `MediaStreamTrack` instances we want to combine together and pass them in an array to the constructor of `MediaStream` to create a new stream with those specific tracks.

 ```js
 // create a MediaStream from our canvas